hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 #### Prerendering

-During server-side pre-rendering, Hyperstack has direct access to the server so on initial page load all the values will be loaded and present.
+During server-side pre-rendering, Hyperloop has direct access to the server so on initial page load all the values will be loaded and present.

 #### Lazy Loading

-Hyperstack lazy loads values, and does not load any thing until an explicit displayable value is requested.
+Hyperloop lazy loads values, and does not load any thing until an explicit displayable value is requested.
 For example `Todo.all` will have no action, but `Todo.all.pluck[:title]` will return an array of titles.

 At the end of the rendering cycle the set of all values requested will be merged into a tree structure and sent to the server, returning the minimum amount of data needed.